oanguenot/JSONgle/documentation/Messages.md

 ## iq-set

 The **iq-set** message is sent by the issuer to request a service.
-It contains a query and optionaly a JSON data.
+It contains a query and optionally a JSON data.
+The query could anything managed on your server.
+Here in an example of using **session-join** which is used to join a room for a P2P call.

 ```json
 {